the trail to the James River landing where slaves were loaded on ships is now commemorated in Richmond

 The saga continued, however.
 The ballpark plans collapsed when site development cost far exceeded initial estimates and the Hagerstown Suns dropped plans to move the Class A baseball team to Fredericksburg.
 In 2015 the city renewed efforts to force a sale of the 38-acre site and collect over $650,000 in back taxes and interest.5

-a slavery museum in Richmond near the old Lumpkin Slave Jail (red X) would also be highly visible from I-95
+a slavery museum in Richmond near the old Lumpkin Slave Jail would be highly visible from I-95

 Source: ESRI, ArcGIS Online